PSJorgensen/real-world-economics/real-world-economics-outline.md

             -   using globalization to evade prosecution

-            -   cross-border crime as a business to benefit from administrative
+            -   *cross-border crime as a business to benefit from administrative conflicts and inefficiences*

             -   illegal waste dumbing in Italy, starting out as legal waste exports in Germany

             -   Gomorrah movie

 <br><br>